Teddyp14/Pizza-Parlor/README.md

 ## Description

 This webpage allows the user to select a pizza size and any number of toppings from the list, and see the total price of the pizza dynamically change depending on their selections.
-The list of pizzas being order will be displayed to the order.
+The list of pizzas being ordered will be displayed to the user.

 ## Setup/Installation Requirements